apache/activemq-artemis/docs/user-manual/en/examples.md

 -------------

-The `message-group` example shows you how to configure and use message groups with Apache ActiveMQ.
+The `message-group` example shows you how to configure and use message groups with Apache ActiveMQ Artemis.
 Message groups allow you to pin messages so they are only consumed by a single consumer.
 Message groups are sets of messages that has the following characteristics: